 While the aim is to remove all of the non-lint material, in reality, it’s never 100% removed using just a mechanical cleaning method.
 The remainder of the process is conducted in large vessels called kiers.
 These kiers can be heated and pressurized to speed up the wet purification process.

 Cotton is wet out and packed into large cakes with a hole in the middle (for a perfect visual, imagine a Bundt cake).
 The cotton cakes are then lowered down into the kier and it is closed.

 Step Two: Scouring

-Now, a solution containing sodium hydroxide is pumped into the kier.
+Next, during cotton processing, a solution containing sodium hydroxide is pumped into the kier for scouring of cotton.
 As the kier is heated and pressurized, the alkali solution is continuously pumped through the cakes.
-During this time the waxes on the fiber are saponified (converted into water soluble soaps), the remaining plant matter is softened, and the pectins and other non-cellulosic materials are suspended so they can be washed away.
+During this time the waxes on the fiber are saponified (converted into water-soluble soaps), the remaining plant matter is softened, and the pectins and other non-cellulosic materials are suspended so they can be washed away.

 After a predetermined length of time at elevated temperature and pressure to allow for a complete scouring, the saponified waxes and suspended materials are rinsed away with fresh water.
 After scouring, the cotton fiber is absorbent and any small amounts of plant matter that remained are softened.

 Step Three: Purifying

 Once the scouring rinse is drained, a purifying solution is pumped into the kier.
 Barnhardt uses only hydrogen peroxide as the oxidizing (purifying) agent, which makes our process Totally Chlorine-Free (TCF).